 “I can’t help that Gemma has weird eating habits,” the pureblood countered as he shoved the Head Boy playfully.
 Seconds later, one of the cards in his hand exploded and Sirius almost died laughing at James’ untidy and burnt hair.

-Before James could retaliate and trip him, Sirius swiftly exited the common room and made his way down to the kitchens.
-He knew the route by heart and yearned to run recklessly without the Map’s guidance.
+Before James could retaliate and trip him, Sirius swiftly exited the common room and made his way down to the kitchens; he knew the route by heart and yearned to run recklessly without the Map’s guidance.
 However, his sensible side prevailed and he cautiously roamed the halls until he reached the kitchens.
-After tickling his favorite portrait, the Marauder greeted the Hogwarts house elves graciously and placed his off the wall order.
+After tickling his favorite portrait, the Marauder greeted the Hogwarts house elves and placed his off the wall order.
 They eagerly whipped up a glorious feast and Sirius made sure to properly say goodbye to each and everyone of them before he returned to the halls once again.
 His good humor clouded his judgment and he carelessly carried Gemma’s meal in his hands instead of paying attention to the Map.